Developing the Future of Libraries: Phase I Sub-Grant Projects

 - Suzanne Goopy, Associate Professor, Faculty of Nursing

-- Tanvir Turin Chowdhury, Assistant Professor, Cummings School of Medicine
+- Tanvir Turin Chowdhury, Assistant Professor, Cumming School of Medicine

 - Anusha Kassan, Assistant Professor, Werklund School of Education, Counselling Psychology